quartznet/quartznet/docs/documentation/quartz-3.x/migration-guide.md

 ### Migrating HolidayCalendar binary format

 If you have `HolidayCalendar`s stored in database in binary format (just stored with AdoJobStore).
 You need to first load them with Quartz 2.4 or later 2.x version and then re-store them.
-This will make the serialization use format that is not dependant on precense of C5 library.
+This will make the serialization use format that is not dependent on presence of C5 library.

 ### Thread pool changes